Cacti/cacti/README.md

 ## IMPORTANT

-When using source or by downloading the code directly from the repository, it is important to note that periodically, you may have to return the database upgrade cli script to bring in new columns.
+When using source or by downloading the code directly from the repository, it is important to note that periodically, you may have to rerun the database upgrade cli script to bring in new columns.
 You can use the --forcever=1.2.22 option to assume you are upgrading from an earlier cacti version: